DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2023-05-30-usability-test-changes.md

 ### The problem

-In usability testing users were not clear what to do after completing thier registration.
+In usability testing users were not clear what to do after completing their registration.
 The content seems contradictory to some (some think they're done).
 Users need to know that they still need to complete an application with their chosen provider.

 Users all told us they would check the details of the registration.
 From the confirmation page there was no way to do this.